-Referral of a case for dismissal proceedings may also be made pursuant to special University procedures established to address claims of discrimination, violation of ethical standards in research and other scholarly activity, and violation of conflict of interest policies.
+Referral of a case for dismissal proceedings may also be made pursuant to special University procedures established to address claims of discrimination, violation of ethical standards in research and other scholarly activity, and violation of conﬂict of interest policies.

-7.14.2.2Pre-Hearing Procedures
+7.13.2.2.Pre-Hearing Procedures

 If a case is to be referred for formal proceedings, the faculty member is so informed and asked to respond to the charges.
 The faculty member should, in a written response to the Provost, answer the charges and indicate whether a hearing is desired.
 A statement that a hearing is not desired will be regarded as a waiver of any right to a hearing, and the matter will proceed without a hearing.
 The faculty member's response should be timely and in any event should be provided within two weeks after receipt of the statement of the charges.
-The alternative responses of the faculty member and a summary of subsequent proceedings in each case are as follows:a.
-The faculty member may admit or acknowledge the truthfulness of the charges and waive a hearing.
+The alternative responses of the faculty member and a summary of subsequent proceedings in each case are as follows:

+(a) The faculty member may admit or acknowledge the truthfulness of the charges and waive a hearing.
 The decision regarding dismissal will then be made by the Provost.
 The faculty member and the department chair or dean may, prior to such decision, confer with the Provost and/or submit to the Provost materials that they respectively contend should bear upon the Provost's decision.
-A decision by the Provost to dismiss the faculty member may be appealed by the faculty member, within forty-five days, to the President, whose decision will be final.
+A decision by the Provost to dismiss the faculty member may be appealed by the faculty member, within forty-ﬁve days, to the President, whose decision will be ﬁnal.

-b.
-The faculty member may deny the charges and/or deny that the charges support a finding of adequate cause but waive a hearing.
-The decision regarding dismissal will be made by the Provost, with right of appeal to the President, in accordance with the general procedure outlined in a. above.c.
-The faculty member may deny the charges and/or deny that the charges support a finding of adequate cause and request a hearing.
-A hearing will then be held before a faculty panel constituted as set forth below.d.
-A failure to respond will be regarded as a general denial and a request for a hearing.
+(b) The faculty member may deny the charges and/or deny that the charges support a ﬁnding of adequate cause but waive a hearing.
+The decision regarding dismissal will be made by the Provost, with right of appeal to the President, in accordance with the general procedure outlined in a. above.

+(c) The faculty member may deny the charges and/or deny that the charges support a ﬁnding of adequate cause and request a hearing.
+A hearing will then be held before a faculty panel constituted as set forth below.

+(d) A failure to respond will be regarded as a general denial and a request for a hearing.

-7.14.2.3Hearing Procedures
+7.13.2.3.Hearing Procedures

-If the faculty member has requested a hearing in a dismissal proceeding, the following procedures will be followed:a.
-The Provost will appoint an individual to act as proponent of the charges.
+If the faculty member has requested a hearing in a dismissal proceeding, the following procedures will be followed:

+(a) The Provost will appoint an individual to act as proponent of the charges.
 The proponent is to be responsible for developing and presenting the case against the faculty member and handling other appropriate duties.
-The proponent may be any University employee, including the department chair or dean, who is not an attorney.b.
-The faculty member may select an advisor to assist and represent the faculty member during the dismissal proceedings.
+The proponent may be any University employee, including the Department Chair or dean, who is not an attorney.

+(b) The faculty member may select an advisor to assist and represent the faculty member during the dismissal proceedings.
 The advisor may be any University employee who is not an attorney.
 The faculty member may also consult with an attorney.
 Such attorney